 Wikileaks survived that episode and should bounce back from its bout with the Australian Government too.
-Earlier today Communications Minister Stephen Conroy condemned the publication of the Australian banned list as “grossly irresponsible”.
+Communications Minister Stephen Conroy condemned the publication of the Australian banned list as “grossly irresponsible”.
 This was despite the fact that he also claims the list was not the actual ACMA blacklist.
 Conroy muddied the water by claiming the list undermined efforts to improve cyber-safety and create a safe online environment for children.
-He also warned chillingly that anyone involved in making this content publicly available would be at serious risk of criminal prosecution.
+He also warned chillingly that anyone involved in making this content publicly available would be at risk of criminal prosecution.
 I rang the media contact on Conroy’s press release for a comment on whether Wikileaks (or parts of it) has now been banned but he has not yet returned my call.

 The banned list of 2,000 websites showed up some glaring inconsistencies.
 While there are a large number of child pornography sites and other illegal material, most of the websites listed have no obvious connection to criminal activity.
 There are online gambling sites, Christian and other religious sites, satanic sites, euthanasia supporters, and straight and gay pornography.
 Bizarrely the list also includes such recidivists as a Queensland dentist, a tour operator, a firm of “Tuckshop and Canteen Management Consultants” and a Maroochydore kennel boarding company.

 QUT academic and privacy expert Anthony Sherratt told Woolly Days there was “some absolutely terrible stuff out there” but the problem lies in who gets to define what is unacceptable.
 “Putting it under a catch-all of illegal is certainly not the way as society needs to be able to challenge and debate laws,” he said.
-“Life is organic and changea by definition.”
+“Life is organic and changeable by definition.”
 Guy Rundle says there is no bigger issue than net censorship as it is a fundamental attack on free speech.
-I agree totally.
-Rundle concludes his impassioned article thus; “And now someone will tell me that the proposed filter won’t be able to blacklist pages like Wikileaks, or whatever.
-But I won’t believe them … who would…?”
+“And now someone will tell me that the proposed filter won’t be able to blacklist pages like Wikileaks, or whatever,” Rundle said.
+“But I won’t believe them … who would…?”